ucbi/uniform/guides/assessment/Alternative Models.md

 # Alternative Models

-TODO: Compare and contrast the Eject System with
+TODO: Compare and contrast the Uniform System with

 - Umbrellas
 - Ponchos